Fast Facts: Intervertebral disc disease (IVDD)

 MRI results in excellent soft tissue detail and reasonable detail of bone and cartilage.
 MRI is considered the gold standard.

-If surgery will not be an option and other diseases mimicking IVDD have been ruled out, then err on the side of symptoms being IVDD and put the doxie on strict crate rest for the next 8 weeks and go with conservative medical treatment from your vet.
-Index
+If surgery will not be an option and other diseases mimicking IVDD have been ruled out, then err on the side of symptoms being IVDD and put the doxie on strict crate rest for the next 8 weeks and go with conservative medical treatment from your vet until a diagnosis otherwise has been found.

 Symptoms & behaviors of IVDD